farmOS/farm_maple/README.md

 Provides features for managing maple tapping and production.

-This module is part of the [farmOS](http://drupal.org/project/farm) distribution.
+This module is an add-on for the [farmOS](http://drupal.org/project/farm) distribution.

 DEPENDENCIES